-Because while the shop-bought cold brew is likely treated with more preservatives to make it last longer, you don’t know how long it’s already been in the bottle, it could have spent months in a warehouse or shipping containers before it ever gets to the shelf where you buy it.
+Because while the shop-bought cold brew is likely treated with more preservatives and additives to make it last longer, you don’t know how long it’s already been in the bottle, it could have spent months in a warehouse or shipping containers before it ever gets to the shelf where you buy it.

 So keep 3 days in mind but use your senses, if it looks funny, smells funny, or even tastes different, just get rid of it.

 How Long Does Coffee Shop Cold Brew Last?

 I am the first to say I’m a coffee lover, but even I have been to Starbucks taken home a regular coffee, and not finished it.
 A venti is a lot to drink!

 If you did this with a coffee shop barista-made cold brew I’d get it in the fridge as soon as possible.
 As long as it hasn’t been sitting at room temperature for days on end I wouldn’t worry about going ahead and drinking it in the next day or two.
 I can’t vouch for how good it will taste but it will be fine to drink.

 Cold brew coffee concentrate can be treated the same as regular cold brew when it comes to storage and shelf life.
 1-2 weeks with the flavor best in the first week.